hubotio/hubot/docs/deploying/bluemix.md

 Check your logs for more information using the command `cf logs YOUR_APP_NAME --recent`.
-If you have NodeJS installed locally, you can also try running the bot on your local machine to inspect any output: simply do `bin/hubot` from the top level of the project.
+If you have NodeJS installed locally, you can also try running the bot on your local machine to inspect any output: simply do `bin/botforge` from the top level of the project.

 **Bot crashes repeatedly**

-It is sometimes necessary to to assign more memory to your hubot, depending which plugins you are using (if your app crashes with error 137, try increasing the memory limit).
+It is sometimes necessary to to assign more memory to your botforge, depending which plugins you are using (if your app crashes with error 137, try increasing the memory limit).